-The maxillary complete denture opposing natural teeth: problems and some solutions.
+The maxillary complete denture opposing natural teeth: Problems and some solutions

 The problems involved in providing comfort, function, proper esthetics, and retention for the maxillary complete denture patient with natural opposing dentition can be challenging.
 Careful preparation of the patient is important.
 It provides the new complete denture patient the opportunity to adapt to a complete denture and allows the dentist to evaluate his patient physically and emotionally before fabrication of the final complete denture.
 Methods for planning and fabrication of a denture that provide comfort, function, and stability have been described.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.